danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 ### Odometer
 The Cartographer can also be provided with odometer data, which is the distance travelled from a fixed point.
-Odometer data is not *required* by the cartographer, but similarly to IMU - it is highly needed for a good mapping.
+Odometer data is not *required* by the cartographer, but similarly to IMU - it is highly needed for creating a good mapping.

 The sensing devices used by the Cartographer: